Bay Cloverhill Community Association

 Yonge Street Revitalization

-The City of Toronto has launched the ‘yonge TOmorrow’ program to recommend ways to increase and improve pedestrian space on Yonge Street between College/Carlton Street and Queen Street.
+The City of Toronto has launched Yonge TOmorrow to increase and improve pedestrian space on Yonge Street between College Street/Carlton Street and Queen Street as the first phase .
 The recommended plan has pedestrian priority with one way driving access and cycle tracks.
-The next phase of the plan to be worked on will be Yonge Street from between Bloor and College/Carlton.
+The design elements are being finalized and construction is expected to start in mid 2026.

 Street Signs